Optimal minimax rate of learning nonlocal interaction kernels: Introduction

-The study of the minimax rate in nonparametric regression is a well-established and extensively explored topic within inference and learning.
+\paragraph*{Minimax rate for nonparametric regression} The study of the minimax rate in nonparametric regression is a well-established and extensively explored topic within inference and learning.
 Due to the vastness of the literature, we direct readers to \cite{Gyorfi06a,tsybakov2008introduction,CuckerSmale02,nickl2019_NonparametricStatistical}, among others, for comprehensive reviews.
-For lower minimax rates, this study utilizes the Fano-Tsybakov hypothesis testing method \cite{tsybakov2008introduction}, although alternatives like the van Trees method \cite{gill1995applications} are also viable.
+For lower minimax rates, this study utilizes the Fano-Tsybakov hypothesis testing method \cite{tsybakov2008introduction}.
+The Assouad method \cite{assouad1983deux,CaiYuan2012,yu97Assouad} and van Trees method \cite{gill1995applications} are viable alternatives.

 For the upper minimax rate, notable estimators achieving the optimal rate without the logarithmic term include the projection estimator for deterministic input data (see, e.g., \cite{tsybakov2008introduction}), and the least squares estimator whose rate is proved by using the empirical process theory with covering arguments and chaining technique (see, e.g., \cite{van2000asymptotic} and \cite[Chapter 19]{Gyorfi06a}).
-Additionally, we note that the empirical process theory with a covering argument is widely used, and it applies to the interaction kernel estimation (see, e.g., \cite{LZTM19pnas,LMT22,LMT21_JMLR}).
+Additionally, we note that the empirical process theory with a covering argument is widely used, and it applies to the interaction kernel estimation in \cite{LZTM19pnas,LMT22,LMT21_JMLR} and many others.
 However, it leads to a sub-optimal rate with a logarithmic factor when using a fixed cover.
-The chaining technique may remove the logarithmic factor by constructing a sequence of covers and additional assumptions, but the nonlocal dependence will further complicate the proof.
-Our tamed least square estimator (tLSE) stands out for its simplicity and broad applicability to nonparametric regression problems with either local or nonlocal dependencies.
+The chaining technique may remove the logarithmic factor by constructing a sequence of covers, but the nonlocal dependence will further complicate the proof.
+The tamed least square estimator (tLSE) in the present paper stands out for its simplicity and broad applicability to nonparametric regression problems with either local or nonlocal dependencies.